Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Once the bone graft has been placed, it holds space for your own body to do the repair work.
-In other words, a dental bone graft is like a scaffold on which your own bone tissue can grow and regenerate.
+Dental bone grafting holds space in your jaw so your own body can do the repair work.
+It’s like a scaffold on which your own bone tissue can grow and regenerate.

 How common are dental bone grafts?